 Candidates who hold the Higher Diploma in Library and Information Studies must accumulate at least eight units from appropriate courses, as prescribed by the Department, and submit a minor thesis, written under the direction and supervision of the Department.

 Certain course units are compulsory.
-Not all courses will be available in each semester.
-Details of courses are available from the Department.
+Not all courses will be available in each semester or year.